SteveLTN/https-portal/README.md

 or

-* configure `DOMAINS: 'mysite.lvh.me` in docker-compose.yml instead of `example.com` (lvh.me has a wildcard DNS entry that resolves any second level name to 127.0.0.1) so than you can access https://mysite.lvh.me.
+* configure `DOMAINS: 'mysite.lvh.me` in `docker-compose.yml` instead of `example.com` (lvh.me is a wildcard DNS entry that resolves any second level name to 127.0.0.1) so than you can access https://mysite.lvh.me.

 Once you are done testing, you can deploy your application stack to the server.